alanhoff/node-portastic/README.md

     		console.log('The port is opened!');
     });

-If you wan't to test an array of door, you sure can:
+If you wan't to test an array of ports, you sure can:

     port.test([80, 93, 8001, 22], function(err, data){
     	if(err)
     		throw err;

-    	// 'data' will be an array with the opened doors only console.log('Opened doors:', data);
+    	// 'data' will be an array with the opened ports only console.log('Opened ports:', data);
     });

 #### Command line